 Up until the Nineties, relatives of a deceased person had to try to persuade a local church minister to lead the funeral service… because, well, the church’s way was The Way.
-But if family members weren’t serious churchgoers (such villainy!) the ceremony was often bland and universal with, in fact, everything of value never quite being touched upon.
+But if family members weren’t serious churchgoers (such villainy!) the funeral ceremony was often bland and universal with, in fact, everything of value never quite being touched upon.

 Then something snapped.
 People who felt short-changed by previous churchy eulogies were quizzing funeral directors about alternatives.
 And those who had grown up amid the enlightened 1960s - now tasked with sorting out funerals for mums and dads - wanted something in keeping with their own happy momentum.
 It was from these demands that the real turnaround stemmed: funerals became about life, rather than the lemon-difficult concept of life-after-death.

 Today, over 80% of funeral directors are asked to organise a ‘celebration of life’ (The Telegraph, 2017) and such services are led by (you’ve guessed it) Funeral Celebrants.
 British Humanist Association-trained celebrants now conduct more than 7,000 funerals a year.

 Those people who regularly attend a place of worship can expect things to be done in the grand manner, led by a priest, imam, minister, Rabbi, elder or pastor.
 Others may call upon a Funeral Celebrant, seen as a specialist in bereavement.
 The choice is, ultimately, down to the individual but - hear us now - making a right choice will stave off the nameless dread.

 The Celebrant’s service can be spiritual, devotional or semi-religious in nature.
 It zigzags between religion and humanism (or just humanism) to give whatever mix of worldly and heavenly colour a family thinks is appropriate.